TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide/examples/security/fwl_exception_trigger.md

 - **When using makefiles to build**, note the required combination and build using make command (see \ref MAKEFILE_BUILD_PAGE)
 - Launch a CCS debug session and run the executable, see \ref CCS_LAUNCH_PAGE
+\cond SOC_AM275X
+- The example selects UART3 in the sysconfig for logging purposes so the logs should appear on UART3.
+\endcond

 # Sample Output